-Efforts have been made to quantitatively predict alloy compositions with a single-phase solid solution (Takeuchi and Inoue.
-2000 and 2005: Zhang et al., 2008) [27-29].
-Thermodynamic parameters derived and extrapolated from the Hume-Rothery rules include atomic size difference and heat of mixing of binary pairs which were proposed by Takeuchi and Inoue (2000) [27] for the formation of bulk metallic glasses (BMGs).
-This advancement of the understanding of formation of BMGs (Takeuchi and Inoue, 2005) [28] has also helped high entropy alloy design.
-In the first instance, the following design process was implemented to approximate an alloy composition from chosen elements to form a single-phase BCC structure.
-To identify the possibility of the formation of any intermetallic compounds at lower temperatures, this approach was then coupled with the use of the CALPHAD approach to predict a phase diagram for the identified alloy composition over a range of temperatures.
+Efforts have been made to quantitatively predict alloy composition with a single-phase solid solution (Takeuchi and Inoue, 2000 and 2005; Zhang et al., 2008).
+Thermodynamic parameters derived and extrapolated from the Hume-Rothery rules include atomic size difference and heat of mixing of binary pairs which were proposed by Takeuchi and Inoue (2000) for the formation of bulk metallic glasses (BMGs).
+This advance of the understanding of formation of BMGs (Takeuchi and Inoue, 2005) also helped high entropy alloy design.